National Diploma Dental Nursing Terms & Conditions

 If you have chosen the Installment Plan option, your monthly payment will be taken by direct debit after completing and agreeing to our direct debit mandate conditions.

-Harriet Ellis Training and Recruitment Group will write to the student requesting a payment should the instalments be missed and remain unpaid for over 1 week.
+Harriet Ellis Training Solutions will write to the student requesting a payment should the instalments be missed and remain unpaid for over 1 week.
 A further 1 week from the original letter being sent will be granted to pay off the remaining overdue installments.
 If no payment is received by the end of the extended period the student will automatically be suspended from the course until fees are paid up to date.
 Please note that this can seriously affect your chances of completing the qualification.
 Any missed payments or insufficient funds on agreed collection date will incur a £40 charge.
 This charge will only be taken once in any 1 month period.

 The direct debits are over a 6 month period and once a course has begun the fees are due in its entirety applying the condition above.